Bargain Travel Europe Guide destinations Europe literature history image

 And speaking of regal Elizabeth’s, The Windsor Castle is not only a royal residence a fair distance out of town (see Windsor), but it is also the name of a pub in Kensington on Campden Hill Road where decidedly un-royal farmers once drank when bringing their hogs to town for market.
 Dean Street is the center of London’s entertainment industry district where the offices of film and tv companies are found and The French House got its name from the resistance fighters from WWII who met there and around the corner on Greek street.
 The Coach and Horses is one of the area's show folk hangouts.
 Although nothing particularly historic happened there (except in fiction), The Sherlock Holmes Pub is quite the curiosity and very popular, and the Tattershall Castle Pub is an historic steam ship actually on the Thames River. © Bargain Travel Europe

-Compare the best hotel deals in London
+Find best hotel and vacation deals in London on TripAdvisor

 Web Info